dhershman1/octoris/.github/CONTRIBUTING.md

 ## Commit Messages

 Please write and use meaningful and helpful commit messages for your contributions and changes.
+I am currently not using it, but please feel free to use [commitizen](https://www.npmjs.com/package/commitizen) if you're more comfortable or prefer to use it

 ## Testing

-Since this project is still in it's planning phase, testing rules will come along later
+Current testing framework is [Tape](https://www.npmjs.com/package/tape) Please foollow the testing setup for any new, or changing functionality.
+Obviously all tests should be passing when you go to open your PR.

 ## Documentation